Unboxed-Software/solana-course/content/close-mint.md

 ```
 Run `npm start` once more, and we will see a link for the close mint transaction on Solana Explorer.

 That's it!
 We have successfully created a mint with close authority.
-If you get stuck at any point, you can find working code in the `solution` branch of [this repository](https://github.com/Unboxed-Software/close-mint-account/).
+If you get stuck at any point, you can find working code in the `solution` branch of [this repository](https://github.com/Unboxed-Software/solana-lab-close-mint-account.git).

+# Challenge
+For the challenge, try and create your own mint with mint close authority and see what happens when you try to mint after closing the mint account.